About

 Project Co-Ordination

-My wife and I are 1st generation farmers who only started keeping livestock about 9 years ago.
-We don't own any land and started out conservation grazing species rich wildflower meadows for other land owners in the Cotswold.
+My wife and I are 1st generation farmers who started keeping livestock about 9 years ago.
+We bought our first farm (Great Cotmarsh Farm) in 2022 but started out conservation grazing species rich wildflower meadows for other land owners in the Cotswolds.

-We now have 50 head of British White and English Longhorn cattle along with around 120 Castlemilk Moorit and Portland sheep.
-Since 2019 we have been grazing on the Bruern Estate offering prescriptive grazing to support wildflower meadows and soil health.
+We now have approximately 30 head of British White and English Longhorn cattle along with around 350 Castlemilk Moorit and Portland sheep.

 We sell our beef and lamb direct to consumers through a box scheme and direct to restaurants.
 We also produce hides and sheepskins for sale, having them tanned in the UK.
 My wife, Katie, has the wool from the sheep processed again in the UK; she then designs and hand makes high quality wool produce selling them under the brand Loopy Ewes